Tumors that occur within the ventricles of brain are known as intraventricular tumors. They are

 mptoms of Intraventricular tumors

-Intraventricular tumor that blocks the flow of cerebrospinal fluid causes symptoms of hydrocephalus like:
+Intraventricular tumor that blocks the flow of cerebrospinal fluid causes symptoms of

 - Speech, vision, or memory problems